 Edfu is the most popular option for travelers looking to see more temples while in Luxor.
-River Cruises along the Nile often stop at Edfu, making it more trafficked then Dendera.
+River Cruises along the Nile often stop at Edfu, making it more trafficked than Dendera.

 It’s fairly easy to visit Edfu, as it is more commonly visited by travelers.
 With Dendera, your best option is to take a taxi but with Edfu and Kom Ombo, you have more choices for your travel.
 Of course, you can still take a taxi but it will likely cost you double what I paid to go to Dendera.

-Edfu is further away, it’s going to take you 2 and a half hours to get there from the city center of Luxor.
-It’s open October-May 7am-4pm, June-September 7am-5pm and entrance is £140 EGP or just under $9 USD.
+Edfu is further away.
+It’s going to take you 2 and a half hours to get there from Luxor.
+It’s open October-May 7 am-4 pm, June-September 7 am-5 pm and entrance is £140 EGP or just under $9 USD.